saibharath9999/GD_Search/README.md

 # GD_Search

-Multiple Resource Search REST API using Python3 and Flask Fetches the results from "Google and Duckduckgo" search engines
+Multiple Resource Search REST API using Python3 and Flask which fetches the results from "Google and Duckduckgo" search engines.

 Dependecies:
 Run the "requirements.txt" file using "pip3 install -r requirments.txt"